dwdas9/home/articles/Docker/04-BitnamiSparkCluster_Advanced.md

       - SPARK_WORKER_CORES=2  # Set the number of CPU cores allocated for the worker
     depends_on:
       - spark-master  # Ensure that the master service is started before this worker
+    ports:
+      - "8082:8081"  # Map port 8082 on the host to port 8081 on the container for Spark Worker 2 web UI
     volumes:
       - spark-warehouse:/user/hive/warehouse  # Mount the shared volume for Hive warehouse
     networks: